ssrg-vt/DynaCut/README.md

 The input to this script is:

-1. Path to modified CRiU.
+1. Name of the application.
-2. VMA base address, same as the one used for the configure step.
+2. Path to modified CRiU.
-3. Path to locations.txt, which is the whitelist of the locations.
+3. Path to locations.txt, which is the whitelist of the locations generated in the first step.
 This file is usually generated in the same folder as the path to the binary.

 Example:

 ```
-❯ ./remove_init.sh ~/SSRG/PopSnapshot/criu 0x56528a783000 ~/SSRG/PopSnapshot/tests/nginx/locations.txt
+❯ ./remove_init.sh "lighttpd" ~/SSRG/PopSnapshot/criu ~/SSRG/PopSnapshot/tests/nginx/locations.txt
 ```

 Example:

 ```
-❯ ./remove_init.sh ~/SSRG/PopSnapshot/criu 0x557711fb2000 ~/SSRG/PopSnapshot/tests/lighttpd/locations.txt
+❯ ./remove_init.sh "nginx" ~/SSRG/PopSnapshot/criu ~/SSRG/PopSnapshot/tests/lighttpd/locations.txt
 ```

 We have removed all the basic blocks which were considered as init basic blocks and which were not present in the whitelist.

 Finally, to see the output, set the `DEBUG flag = True` in remove_init.py located in  criu/lib/py/remove_init.py

-The application can then be restored with the init functions removed.
+The application is then restored with the init functions removed.

 ## Example: adding a signal handler to a process